 University of Edinburgh

 Sciences Po Paris

-Jen is a Sociologist, at the Institute of Advanced Studies in Toulouse, having studied the links between digital activism, inequalities, and the digital divide.
+Jen is a Sociologist, at Sciences Po Paris, having studied the links between digital activism, inequalities, and the digital divide.
 She has an upcoming Harvard University Press book discussing digital labour and politics.

 Royal Holloway & Oxford Internet Institute

 Adam is a PhD Student at Royal Holloway, University of London (Geography and Management).

 He studies the lived experiences of work in the gig-economy.
 He is also working as part of the team for the OII Fairwork Project.

 Day 2 - Academic Perspectives